DLibatique/CLAS199-S20/_pages/4-grading.md

         </tr>
         <tr>
             <td class="row-start"><strong>Midterm and Final*</strong></td>
-            <td>1 A,<br>1 A-</td>
             <td>2 A-'s</td>
-            <td>2 B-'s</td>
+            <td>2 B+'s</td>
-            <td>2 C-'s</td>
+            <td>2 C+'s</td>
             <td>2 D+'s</td>
             <td>2 D's</td>
+            <td>2 D's</td>
         </tr>
     </tbody>
 </table>

 To achieve a certain grade level, you must complete the listed number of satisfactory assignments or requirements from each of five different categories.
-For example, if you want a B- for the semester, you must have no more than four unexcused absences; and you must complete 8 quizzes, 8 responses to secondary readings, 2 creative projects, and earned at least a B- on both the midterm and the final.
+For example, if you want a B- for the semester, you must have no more than four unexcused absences; and you must complete 8 quizzes, 8 responses to secondary readings, 2 creative projects, and earned at least a C+ on both the midterm and the final.
 When you have completed the minimum number of satisfactory assignments for the final grade that you want, you do not need to submit further examples of that assignment type.

 Once you have reached either the C- or B- range, you can improve within that letter range (e.g., from a B- to a B or a B+) by meeting the criteria in the next grade level in any one or two of the following categories: quizzes, responses, or creative projects.
 The completion of one improves your semester grade from a minus to the regular letter; the completion of two improves your semester grade from the regular letter to a plus; the completion of all three moves you to the next letter range if your midterm/final grades and unexcused absence tally allow it.
 For example, a student in the B- range can move to a B by completing two more quizzes.
 The student can then improve to a B+ by completing another creative project in addition to completing the quizzes.
 If the student then completes two more responses AND earns at least an A- on both exams AND has two or fewer unexcused absences, then the student earns an A- for the semester!